johndy-akolang/buyandsell/readme.md

 > Since a User has many Item and Item may have many Comments, we will setup the relationship in this manner.

-> Given the example below, we've created three tables (user, item, comment) and to define the relationship between  _user_ and _item_ tables, we added 'user_id' in item table as foreign key, 'user_id', same goes for _comment_ table, we also added 'user_id' and 'item_id' as foreign keys.
+> Given the example below, we've created three tables (user, item, comment) and to define the relationship between  _user_ and _item_ tables, we added 'user_id' in item table as foreign key, same goes for _comment_ table, we also added 'user_id' and 'item_id' as foreign keys.
 If you notice the naming convention we did in this example, we used the _tableName_\_id for foreign keys which is more clear and and easy to identify which table is associated with which column.

 For User table